jkeohan/scatterplot-workshop/README.md

   <span class="key">2012:</span> <span class="value">84%</span><br/>
 </div>
 ```
-I

 #### Adding the displayToolTip function

 With the basic template in place we can now create the function responsible for generating the tooltip.
-So let's create the basic function for now, add a console.log to confirm it's receiving the circle element and the slowly add the additional elements as needed.
+We will create the basic function for now, add a console.log to confirm it's receiving the circle element and then slowly expand on it to include the additional elements as needed.

 Here is the basic structure: